Stratfor email leak: Others

-WikiLeaks founder Julian Assange told Reuters that his concerns with Stratfor stem from it being a private intelligence firm relying on informants from government agencies with dubious reputations and especially its monitoring of activist organizations.
+WikiLeaks founder Julian Assange told Reuters that his concerns with Stratfor stem from it relying on informants from government agencies and its monitoring of activist organizations.
 He also accused Stratfor of making investments based on the intelligence it obtained.
+After the release was announced, analysts questioned the value of the firm's emails, since they mostly used reports from newspapers, think tanks and political science university departments.
+Various outlets said WikiLeaks' description of the Stratfor leak was "like one long toot on a dog-whistle for the paranoid" that the files "seem fairly low level and gossipy" that "this particular WikiLeaks dump should probably be taken to the dump and dumped" and that one seemingly incriminating email published by the New York Times turned out to have an innocuous narrative.

 Former NSA Director Bobby Inman stated that the leak would be damaging to Stratfor's business.
 He had previously stated that Stratfor was competent, delivering high-quality intelligence analyses.

-After the release was announced, many analysts questioned the value of the firms emails, since they mostly used reports from newspapers, think tanks and political science university departments.
 Max Fisher, the associate director of The Atlantic, argued that Stratfor has a poor reputation "among foreign policy writers, analysts, and practitioners" and that as a result Anonymous and Wikileaks have exaggerated the significance of the information they released.
 He also suggested that Assange may have targeted a relatively unimportant firm and over-hyped the results in order to "regain some of his former glory".
+Daniel W. Drezner, a professor of international politics at the Fletcher School at Tufts University, wrote in Foreign Policy that the "docu-dump says more about Wikileaks and Anonymous than it does about anything else" and criticized the hype of the release.
 Australian Broadcasting Corporation foreign correspondent and Stratfor subscriber Mark Corcoran also wrote that the e-mails showed Stratfor's methods used to gather information are similar to those employed by journalists, though he wrote that the quality of its reports are often inferior to news reports.